psychopy/psychojs/README.md

 # PsychoJS for PsychoPy experiments online

-This folder contains the code for _PsychoJS_, a JavaScript port of the _PsychoPy_ Python library, written by http://www.ilixa.com
+This project contains the code for _PsychoJS_, a JavaScript port of the _PsychoPy_ Python library, written by http://www.ilixa.com
+It is also a git submodule in https://github.com/psychopy/psychopy

 ## Why is this good?